KhemnarMayuresh/Demo-Dapp/README.md

 1. Token balances may not update immediately after a transaction.
 2. OpenSea metadata refresh may take a few minutes.
 3. Ensure the wallet holds enough testnet ETH for minting and transactions.
+4. Because of time contraints, I am not able to add more error handling regarding errors of why minting transaction is failed.

 ---